gura-lang/gura-lang.github.io/documents/Template-Engine.md

 Template Engine provides the following directives for the inheritance feature:

 - `${=block(symbol:symbol)}` .. `${end}` ..
 In a base template, it defines
-  a block region which content would be replaced by the derived template.
+  a template block which content would be replaced by the derived template.

-  In a derived template, it replaces the corresponding block defined in its base template.
+  In a derived template, it replaces the corresponding template block defined in its base template.
 - `${=extends(template:template)}` ..
 Declares the current template derives from the specified one.
 - `${=super(symbol:symbol)}` ..
-Used within a block in a derived template to insert the content of a block defined by its base template.
+Used within a template block in a derived template to insert the content of a template block defined by its base template.

-A base template provides basement text content including blocks that are supposed to be replaced by a derived template.
+A base template provides basement text content including template blocks that are supposed to be replaced by a derived template.

 `[base.tmpl]`